Neurosciences Intensive Care Unit

 A Dedicated, Specialized Team

-Neurology patients requiring 24/7 medical and surgical intensive care receive their care from eight board-certified critical care neurointensivists, a staff of 85 nurses trained in critical care and 10 neurointensivist fellows.
+Neurosurgery and Neurology patients requiring 24/7 medical and surgical intensive care receive their care from eight board-certified critical care neurointensivists, a staff of 85 nurses trained in critical care and 10 neurointensivist fellows.
 They form a multidisciplinary team that also includes:

 - Referring, specialist and sub-specialist physicians